julien-arino/math-4370-7370/project-information.md

 The last two items are optional: they will only be marked if they have a place in your project.
 Note that projects where these elements are absent will be scrutinized more attentively for the first three items.

+#### One "free" pre-evaluation

+I am happy to take a look at your project *once* before you submit it and provide feedback about it.
+At that stage, I will not dig into the mathematical content to evaluate correctness but rather will

 [back](./)